PaulFenton/ArchitecturesFinal/README.md

 npm install
 ng serve
 ```
-Navigate to "localhost:4200", you should see "welcome to frontend!"
+Navigate to "localhost:4200", you should see the app dashboard